zuplo/docs/docs/articles/use-openapi-extension-data.md

 ## Custom Data in the OpenAPI File

 To add custom data to your OpenAPI file, you can use the `x-` prefix followed by the name of the extension.
-Add this extension to the operation (i.e. the `get`, `post`, etc. section).
+Add this extension to the operation (for example the `get`, `post`, etc. section).
 For example, to add a custom field called `my-custom-config` to the OpenAPI file, you would use the following syntax:

 ```json title="config/routes.oas.json"